-According to a recent survey, Chile ranks just behind Ontario and Nova Scotia and ahead of British Columbia on a list of politically favourable mining jurisdictions.
+According to a recent survey, Chile ranks ahead of Ontario and British Columbia and just behind Nova Scotia on a list of politically favourable mining jurisdictions.
 Chile operates under a claim patent system, similar to Canada and the United States.
 Once a mining exploitation claim is perfected, the claim becomes real property.
 All of the Corporation's properties in Chile have been perfected and can now be held indefinitely as long as annual "patente" fees are paid.
-Therefore the laws and customs of Chile have no materially different impact on the Corporation's ownership of its property interests or assets than the similar laws and customs in North America.
+Therefore, the laws and customs of Chile have no materially different impact on the Corporation's ownership of its property interests or assets than the similar laws and customs in North America.